dponcez/project1/README.md

 # Personal Project Using Vanilla JavaScript.
 The examples below are my personal projects using HTML5, CSS3 and JS.
-I saw some projects of Tranversy Media on twitter and I decided to try to do or replicate the 50 Projects 50 Days of [Traversy Media Projects](https://50projects50days.com/), I do this on my own, because I have no way to pay a subscription to the course he directs.
+I also looked at some Traversy Media projects on twitter and decided to try to do or replicate the 50 Projects 50 Days of [Traversy Media Projects](https://50projects50days.com/), I do this on my own, because I have no way to pay a subscription to the course he directs.

 |  # |    Personal Projects     |
 |----|-----------------|